sfi0zy/sfi0zy.github.io/_posts/2017-10-25-flamenco-guitar.markdown

 thumb: "/images/59583af616a9601c3eeac12f8111dd68.jpg"
 ---

-My flamenco guitar method is now available for sale on <a href='https://editus.ru/more.php?itemid=213'>Editus.ru</a>.
-It is a book for beginner guitarists which consists of descriptions of the most popular flamenco forms, rhythms and a lot of examples.
+My flamenco guitar method is available for sale now.
+It's a book for the beginner guitarists which consists of descriptions of the most popular flamenco forms, rhythms and a lot of examples.

-UPD: The <a href='/other/free-pdf-versions-of-my-books'>free PDF version is available</a>.
+UPD: The [free PDF version is available](/free-books/) now.
+Feel free to download it.